lancedb/lancedb/docs/src/guides/tables.md

  <a href="https://colab.research.google.com/github/lancedb/lancedb/blob/main/docs/src/notebooks/tables_guide.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"></a><br/>
 A Table is a collection of Records in a LanceDB Database.
+Tables in Lance have a schema that defines the columns and their types.
+These schemas can include nested columns and can evolve over time.

+This guide will show how to create tables, insert data into them, and update the data.
 You can follow along on colab!

 ## Creating a LanceDB Table